Harmonic Cancellation in Multi-Electrolyzer P2H Plants via Phasor-Modulated Production Scheduling: Harmonic Model and Mitigation Strategy

 \section{Harmonic Model and Mitigation Strategy}

-As shown in Fig. \ref{fig:system}, we assume the ELZs are powered by 24-pulse rectifiers \cite{zeng2024scheduling, li2024two}, which generate ($24k \pm 1$)th harmonic currents.
-The harmonic phasors from all ELZs are superposed at the point of common coupling (PCC) before being injected into the grid, which must satisfy grid-code harmonic limits.
+As shown in Fig. \ref{fig:system}, we assume each ELZ is independently powered by a 24-pulse rectifier\footnote{The proposed method also applies to TRs with different pulse numbers, as they can all have their phase modulated by the firing angle.} without producing circulating currents \cite{zeng2024scheduling, li2024two}, which generates ($24k \pm 1$)th harmonic currents.
+The harmonic phasors from all ELZs are superposed at the point of common coupling (PCC) before being injected into the grid, which must satisfy grid-code limits.